MannShah720/Microblog-API/README.md

 - Vote — Handles the application's like/upvote system

 My learning journey:
-- HTTP methods and status codes
-- API testing using Postman
-- Connecting to postgres and working with pg admin
-- Using SQLAlchemy as an ORM
 - User registration with password hashing
 - JWT authentication

+# Testing
+- I used Postman to test my API endpoints throughout development.
+This allowed me to send different types of requests, inspect the responses, test different scenarios, and make sure that the API was behaving as expected.

+# Database
-For the database itself, I used pgAdmin to manage and inspect the database.
+- For the database itself, I used pgAdmin to manage and inspect the database.
-I initially used raw SQL to interact with the database.
-- As the project grew, I switched to SQLAlchemy as an ORM, allowing me to write sql and define my database structure using Python code
+- I initially used raw SQL but switched to SQLAlchemy as an ORM, allowing me to write sql operations and define my database structure using Python code
-- But one limitation that i encountered with SQLAlchemy is that it doesn't allow us to modify tables if they already exist, which means we have to resort to dropping the tables and restarting the application.
-- However, this wouldn't be allowed in a real production database as schema changes need to preserve existing data, which led me to explore Alembic which allow database schemas to be updated incrementally without having to drop existing tables
+- But one limitation that i encountered with SQLAlchemy is that it doesn't allow us to modify tables if they already exist, which means we have to resort to dropping the tables and restarting the application, which led me to explore Alembic - a migration tool that allows database schemas to be updated incrementally without having to drop anything

+# Login & Authentication
+- I implemented user registration with password hashing so that passwords are securely hashed before being stored
+- Once logged in, the server generates a JWT which can then be used to authenticate subsequent requests to protected API endpoints - e.g. A user can only update and delete their own posts